It’s cold outside – and the perfect time to get crafty!

 There are SO many benefits to making these products yourself:

 - The nasty chemicals just aren’t needed! — Additives that are put into the mix so products will last longer or travel further aren’t needed when you’re making batches at home.
-You don’t need your toothpaste to be blue or red or green (!!) so added colours and synthetics (polyethylene, polypropylene, or nylon are used to make microbeads) are out of the equation!
+You don’t need your toothpaste to be blue or red or green, so added colours and synthetics (polyethylene, polypropylene, or nylon are used to make microbeads) are out of the equation!

-- Most of the ingredients for these products are cheap — Baking soda, coconut oil, cornflour can all be found in your kitchen cupboard and are cheap to buy.
+- Most of the ingredients for these products are cheap — Baking soda, coconut oil, and cornflour can all be found in your kitchen cupboard and are cheap to buy.
 If you’re concerned about the quality of the ingredients, look for organic and locally produced options.

-- Choosing a little glass jar to store your products in looks so much better on your shelf — Find a decorative glass jar in a second hand store, or buy a product that comes in a cute jar that you can reuse!
+- Choosing a little glass jar to store your products in looks so much better on your shelf — Find a decorative glass jar in a second-hand store, or buy a product that comes in a cute jar that you can reuse!
 When you are aware of the whole life-cycle of your purchase, you will begin to think differently about where everything ends up.
 Remember, there is no throwing a product “away”, there is only giving it to someone else to deal with.

-- No plastic! — The detrimental impacts of plastic on wildlife, humans and waterways is undisputed.
+- No plastic! — The detrimental impacts of plastic on wildlife, humans and waterways are undisputed.
 While glass can be used over and over again, plastic changes its shape and becomes integrated into the environment, finding its way into the organs of fish and seabirds, and eventually humans.
-Any plastic you buy now, will still be present in the environment for decades to come (and most will outlive you).
+Any plastic you buy now will still be present in the environment for decades to come (and most will outlive you).

 Here are just a few quick recipes for the essentials, but there are plenty more – also check plasticfreejuly.org for more inspiration.

 - enough coconut oil to bind into a paste